metrue/fx/README.md

 ![](https://img.shields.io/github/license/metrue/fx.svg)
 [![Release](https://img.shields.io/github/release/metrue/fx.svg?style=flat-square)](https://github.com/metrue/fx/releases/latest)

-### Introduction

 fx is a tool to help you do Function as a Service on your own server. fx can make your stateless function a service in seconds.
 The most exciting thing is that you can write your functions with most programming languages, you can refer to the [doc](https://github.com/metrue/fx/blob/master/NEW_LANGUAGE_SUPPORT.md) to make fx support the language not listed bellow.
+Installation, Usage and Contribution, see [wiki](https://github.com/metrue/fx/wiki)

 | Language      | Status        | Contributor   |
 | ------------- |:-------------:|:-------------:|